Pictures: Antoine de Ras

 Her cast is an indication of her intent.
 It’s a wildly talented bunch, including Neil McCarthy, Rob van Vuuren, Leila Henriques, Roberto Pombo, Anthony Coleman, Inge Crafford-Lazarus and Damon Berry, some of whom might strike a certain comical chord.

 Playing the father is McCarthy, who returned to the stage with a flamboyant flourish for Tartuffe and asked Strike, following the hugely successful season and his reconnection with live performance, to consider him for her next work.
 She did, hence his casting as the father in a completely different role to his previous outing.
-And this time opposite Henriques, also someone who will hopefully be seen on stage more regularly.
+And this time opposite Henriques, someone who was seen on stage more recently in the brilliant Florence .
 With her unique qualities, including a heart-wrenching vulnerability required for the mother in this particular story, it’s another casting coup.
+And the pair live up to all the promise magnificently and are a sheer joy to experience.

 The two children – 17 and 15 – are played by relative newbies for this type of play, Pombo and Crafford-Lazarus, who were both put through strenuous auditions because of their pivotal part in the play which they passed with flying colours; with Van Vuuren, Coleman and Berry completing the cast with their own specific talents.